What is art?

 While the definitions of commercial and fine art are pretty clear, the lines between them are actually so blurry, it can be difficult to tell the difference.
 If you and I worked our way through the Times bestseller list in an attempt to classify each book as either commercial or artistic, I bet we’d disagree a few times.

-So, can we define that gray area that connects yet separates fine and commercial art?
+Can we define that gray area that connects yet separates fine and commercial art?
 Can we then apply it to our own creative writing?

-Art, Commerce, and Creative Writing
+Art and Commerce in Creative Writing

 You have to answer that question for yourself.
 Personally, I love all types of art.
 I think sometimes the big money makers were genuinely inspired by something other than money.
 And occasionally, the art that was supposed to make a mint barely turns a dime.
 The world keeps on spinning.